Shawnnoob/AI_Assignment/readme.md

 ![Correlation Matrix](/graphs/Correlation_Matrix.png)

 The correlation matrix shows that there exists a strong positive correlation between density and residual sugar.
-While there exists a strong negative correlation between density and alcohol.
+There also exists a strong negative correlation between density and alcohol.

 ### Data Cleaning